 Experimenting with oobleck is not only enjoyable but also illustrates some interesting science facts.
 The only disadvantage is that the experiment can create a temporary mess, but even this problem can be solved quite easily.

 1 1/2 to 2 cups of cornstarch or corn starch (which is called cornflour or corn flour in the UK)

 (Any ratio of about 1 part water to 1.5 to 2 parts cornstarch will work.)

 - Add the water to a bowl.

-- Rub some cornstarch between your fingers before you add it to the water.
+- Children may like to rub some cornstarch between their fingers before they add it to the water.
 The starch has an interesting, silky feel.

 - Gradually add the cornstarch to the water and mix with a spoon (or your hand).

-- Once you’ve added 1 1/2 cups of cornstarch, add some more slowly and start mixing with your hand so that you can feel when the oobleck is ready.
+- Once you’ve added 1 cup of cornstarch, add some more slowly and start mixing with your hand so that you can feel when the oobleck is ready.

 - Squeeze the oobleck as you add the cornstarch.
 If it forms a solid ball as you squeeze and then liquifies when you stop squeezing, it's ready to use.

 - If you make a mistake during mixing, add extra water or cornstarch until the oobleck forms.